Kee7702/DreamsUserDB/embeds.md

 #### Soon, a full list of variables will be added.
 #### Player
 #### Defauls to full player, can be set to `thin` which is a 10:3 version of the normal 16:9 embed
+If you visit the page outside of an iframe, it will automatically redirect you to this page or to the appropriate import name at `/imports`.
+This is to help people make it to the correct page if they are lost or confused about how it works.
+If you need further help you can feel free to contact me through PSN.